-Oxford and Cambridge are two of the world's most famous, elite universities, each claiming to be the best.
+Oxford and Cambridge are two of the world's most famous universities, each claiming to be the best.
 But which is really better?
 What is the difference between Oxford and Cambridge?
 Is it the high academic rankings?
 Famous alumni?
 Or the beauty of the architecture?
-This blog will look at a few categories, from student satisfaction to international students and the bar controversy, to tell you the difference between Oxford and Cambridge!
+This blog will look at a few categories, from student satisfaction to international students, to tell you the difference between Oxford and Cambridge!

 Oxford vs Cambridge